thangarajvisolve/Sample/README.markdown

 		$ cluster.name: graylog2

-* Download elasticsearch-servicewrapper using the following link from the terminal
+* Download elasticsearch-servicewrapper using the following link from the terminal from the same directory where elastic search was installed.

 		$ wget https://github.com/elasticsearch/elasticsearch-servicewrapper/zipball/master

 		$ mv master elasticsearch-servicewrapper.zip && unzip elasticsearch-servicewrapper.zip

-		$ mv elasticsearch-elasticsearch-servicewrapper-*/* . && rm -rf elasticsearch-elasticsearch-servicewrapper-*
+		$ mv elasticsearch-elasticsearch-servicewrapper-*/* bin/ && rm -rf elasticsearch-elasticsearch-servicewrapper-*

-* Configure the elasticsearch.yml in the config directory

-		$ Create the directory as /path/data/elasticsearch for data

-		$ Create the directory as /path/logs/elasticsearch for logs with the file

-* Configure elasticsearch.conf in the service directory

-		$ Alter the home path to the elastic search installation directory
+* Update the set.default.ES_HOME path in bin/service/elasticsearch.conf to elastic search installation directory.

 * Start elasticsearch instance using the command

 		$ ./elasticsearch start

-* Elasticsearch instance started successfully the we can check it in the log files either  in the same directory or default in  /var/log/elasticsearch/
+* Elasticsearch instance started successfully the we can check it in the log files either in the same directory or default in /var/log/elasticsearch/graylog2.log.

-graylog2.log.

 Note:`The configured the database name, user name, password in all config file should be as common`

 Graylog2-Web Interface: